mnylc/mnylc.github.io/pages/projects/meetups.md

 ## Library Assistants and Support Staff ##
 [https://sites.google.com/a/metro.org/lassa/](https://sites.google.com/a/metro.org/lassa/)

-Rita Gregory and Mildred Graham, Co-organizers
+Anthony Wyche and Valentine Colon, Co-organizers

 The mission of the LASSA SIG is to foster the recognition and support of the professional contributions of all library assistants, support staff and associates through the circulation of information, the availability of education, and constructive dialogue within the library community.